How to be successful in business?

 An optimally run business will outperform a business that is running at maximum performance for several reasons:

-- You should only grow your business at a rate that enables you to manage and finance your growth.
+- It would help if you only grow your business at a rate that enables you to manage and finance your growth.

-- Just because you can sell 100 more new customers, it doesn’t mean that you are able to provide quality service.
-It is tempting to rev up your sales efforts, but in the long term, you could harm your reputation.
+- Just because you can sell 100 more new customers, it doesn’t mean that you can provide quality service.
+It is tempting to rev up your sales efforts, but you could harm your reputation in the long term.

 - Don’t grow your team faster than you can train them.